Metropolis-style random sampling of quantum gates for the estimation of low-energy observables: Random circuit sampling

 We begin with an initial state $\ket{\psi_{0}}$ for $N_{q}$ qubits that is easy to prepare, such as the all-`plus' state, or the all-zeros state.
 We assume the circuit---represented by the unitary $U$---that acts on this state can be expressed in $N_{t}$ layers, that is, $U = U^{(N_{t})} U^{(N_{t}-1)} \cdots U^{(2)} U^{(1)}$.
 Each layer has three sub-layers.
 There is a sub-layer of one-qubit gates, and two sub-layers of two-qubit gates, where each two-qubit sub-layer acts on distinct pairs of qubits.

 Figure~\ref{fig:sub-layers} shows an illustration of the layer structure.
-The one- and two-qubit gates are initialized randomly, or \emph{e.g.} as identity matrices.
+The one- and two-qubit gates are initialized randomly, or \emph{e.g.} as identity matrices, from the groups $U(2)$ and $U(4)$, respectively.
 For the description here we also assume that each of the $N_{t}$ layers is identical. \emph{I.e.} if we know the gates in a single layer, we know them in all layers.
 This is simply the statement that the global unitary which is acting on $\ket{\psi_{0}}$ can be decomposed via Trotterization, and does not have any ``time dependence.''
 At this point, a model must be chosen whose physics is the physics of interest.
 We specify this model with a Hamiltonian, $\ham$, which is Hermitian.

 We now proceed using a Metropolis-style update~\cite{metropolis} method for the quantum gates in the circuit.
-With the initial state, and the initial circuit, we evolve the initial state using the circuit many times, and calculate the average energy associated with that circuit, $\eo \equiv \bra{\psi_{0}} U^{\dagger} \ham U \ket{\psi_{0}} = \avg{U^{\dagger} \ham U}$.
-We then choose a gate in a layer (it can be a fixed layer, \emph{e.g.} the first layer, since we enforce that all layers be the same), and for that gate we propose a new unitary matrix sampled uniformly from the Haar measure of $U(2^{N_{q}})$~\footnote{One could also propose a new unitary somewhat `close' to the current unitary to improve acceptance.}.
-We then evolve the initial state with the proposed modified circuit---expressed as $U'$---many times, and compute the new expectation value, $\ef \equiv \avg{ {U'}^{\dagger} \ham U'}$.
+The Metropolis algorithm consists of proposing a new circuit configuration, and accepting that new circuit configuration based on a probability given by the Boltzmann weight associated with the change in energy between the proposed, and current configurations~\cite{berg2004}.
+With the initial state, and the initial circuit, we evolve the initial state using the circuit many times to calculate the average energy associated with that circuit, $\eo \equiv \bra{\psi_{0}} U^{\dagger} \ham U \ket{\psi_{0}} = \avg{U^{\dagger} \ham U}$~\footnote{The circuit must be run as many times as is necessary to achieve the desired degree of accuracy on the energy expectation value.
+The scaling of this this accuracy is described at the end of the section.}.
+We then choose a gate at random in a layer (it can be a fixed layer, \emph{e.g.} the first layer, since we enforce that all layers be the same), and for that gate we propose a new unitary matrix sampled uniformly from the Haar measure~\cite{Hurwitz1897,Haar1933}~\footnote{One could also propose a new unitary somewhat `close' to the current unitary to improve acceptance.}.
+It may be preferable to bias how one chooses the gates to update.
+This would need to be investigated based on other factors \emph{e.g.} auto-corelations, acceptance, and circuit ansatz.
+We then evolve the initial state with the proposed modified circuit---expressed as $U'$---many times to compute the new expectation value, $\ef \equiv \avg{ {U'}^{\dagger} \ham U'}$.
 Using the current and proposed average energies we accept the new circuit with a probability, $p$, given by